YoushanLiu/FDFK2D/README.md

 - blas
 - lapack
 - fftw3

+Usualy, these softwares can be installed by the Package Manager of your system.

 # Installation and Usuage
 Before you installing this software, you can type `make lib` to copy the library files in the `lib` folder to `/usr/lib64` with root permission, then type `exit`.